FarronF/limerick-council-meetings/meetings/2016/10/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th September 2016.md

 setting out proposals to raise a loan of €1.7m to undertake refurbishment works at the

 Watergate Complex which consisted of 100 apartments constructed in 1969.
-It was noted that--- 3
+It was noted that
+---
+3

 the works would include external insulation of the complex, attic insulation and replacement